kurokida/jspsych-slider-show-current-slider-position/README.md

 ## Properties specific to this plugin

-Please set the show_slider_pos as `ture` to present the current slider position.
+Please set the show_slider_pos property as `ture` to present the current slider position.

 ```javascript
 show_slider_pos: {